 You may feel numb, you may feel angry, you may have trouble communicating or physically shake.
 There are numerous ways

-our bodies respond after trauma and are all valid.
+our bodies respond after trauma, and they are all valid.

-It is important to know that you are not alone and that you are
+It’s important to know that you are not alone and that

-- Medical Care and SAFE: this includes the documentation of physical injuries and forensic sample collection. the forensic samples are stored for one year so survivors have time to decide what they would like to do.
-No report to RCMP/Police by a FNE.
+- Medical care and Forensic exam – Includes medical care as in option 1, documentation of physical injuries, and forensic samples are collected.
+The forensic samples are stored for one year, so survivors have time to decide if they want to report.
+Documentation is held forever.
+No RCMP involvement.